How to calculate pro-rata leave

 Pro-rata means "in proportion".
 For leave entitlements, it means part-time employees and short-tenure staff receive a proportional share of the full-time entitlement based on their hours or time worked.
 A 0.5 FTE employee (half the full-time hours) receives exactly half the annual leave, personal leave, and long service leave a full-timer earns.

 Leave accrual happens progressively throughout the year — not in a lump sum — so pro-rata also applies when an employee hasn't completed a full year.
-Use annual leave management processes to track balances accurately.
+Use annual leave management processes and a leave tracker template to track balances accurately, or automate the whole process with leave management software.

 0.5 FTE